MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/turn-external-sharing-on-or-off.md

 **People who use a verification code must reauthenticate after this many days**

 If people who use a verification code have selected to "stay signed in" in the browser, they must prove they can still access the account they used to redeem the sharing invitation by entering a code sent to that account.
+If Azure B2B collaboration is enabled, the [Azure AD setting](/azure/active-directory/external-identities/one-time-passcode) is used instead of this setting.

 ## File and folder links